Science Fiction Theatre: Intro and outro

-Each episode was introduced by a stirring brass, string, and woodwind fanfare (most likely composed by Ray Bloch, longtime music director for Ed Sullivan), while the camera panned over a science laboratory.
+Each episode was introduced by a stirring brass, string, and woodwind fanfare (now established as having been composed by David Rose, using the pen name of Ray Llewellyn due to union and contractual restrictions at the time), while the camera panned over a science laboratory.
 Then, Truman Bradley showed a simple scientific experiment which was related to the topic of that week's show.
 Bradley's demonstrations were often staged, but yielded results consistent with the outcome of true experiments.
 He was always careful to point out that the story presented was fictional: that "it did not happen".

 The pilot episode was filmed in July 1954, but Bradley's on-screen duties were not filmed until September 11, which also included off-screen narration for the pilot and the second episode produced, "Y-O-R-D-", which did not go into production until December 1954.
 Bradley's duties included visits to the studio for hosting assignments, often filmed in batches of two, three and four episodes in a single day.
 On February 28, 1955, for example, Herbert Strock directed Bradley for all the pick-ups and off-screen narrations for episodes three, four and five.
 Bradley returned to the studio two weeks later for pick-ups and off-screen narration for episodes six and seven.
 After the first two episodes were filmed, an oversight was discovered: Bradley wore a different tie on September 11, 1954 and December 1954.
 Afterwards, Bradley followed instructions to wear the same suit and same tie for every episode moving forward.

 Because of the limited budgets and intense production schedules of ZIV episodic television shows, most of the scientific, and not-so-scientific apparatus appears again and again as props with many different functions.
 A few of the electrical gadgets such as the computerized chess game, were fake—magnets inside the chess pieces with a technician under the table to move the pieces.
 One anti-gravity device featured in the episodes "Beyond" and "Y-O-R-D" was a primary device for a key scene in Earth vs. the Flying Saucers (1956).
 Posters, paintings and electronic gadgets appeared that were used previously as props in producer Ivan Tors' The Magnetic Monster (1953), Riders to the Stars (1954) and Gog (1954).
 The Bendix Aviation Corporation supplied computer equipment seen in the episode "Survival in Box Canyon".
 Garco the Robot, used to publicize the Rocky Jones, Space Ranger television series, and featured prominently in a 1957 Disneyland episode, was featured in the episode "Time is Just a Place".